scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 3. The velocities are then updated by another half a step.

 In the simplest implementation of this, all particles influence all other particles.
-This can be implemented very easily in Python.
-We first look at how to implement this using Compyle.
+This can be implemented very easily in Python and compyle.
 Our implementation will be parallel from the get-go and will work on both CPUs and GPUs.

 Once we complete the simple implementation we consider a very important performance improvement where particles that are beyond 3 natural units, i.e.